Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-A recent group of NMS improvements that have recently received much attention is learning to NMS \cite{ICCV17-LearnNMS, ACCV16-En2EnMAP, CVPR15-En2EnDPM, IJCV11-Layout}.
-The main idea of such group of methods is to think of NMS as a filter to re-score all raw detections and to train the NMS as part of a network in an end-to-end fashion.
-These methods have shown promising results on improving occlusion and dense object detection over traditional hand-crafted NMS methods.
+\textbf{Learning based NMS:} A recent group of NMS improvements that have recently received much attention is learning based NMS \cite{ICCV17-LearnNMS, ACCV16-En2EnMAP, CVPR15-En2EnDPM, IJCV11-Layout, hu2018relation, tan2019learning}.
+The main idea is to think of NMS as a filter to re-score all raw detections and to train the NMS as part of a network in an end-to-end fashion or train a net to imitate NMS's behavior.
+These methods have shown promising results in improving occlusion and dense object detection over traditional hand-crafted NMS methods.